 Low and low-normal B12 were highly prevalent across age groups.
 Macrocytic anemia was low and was mainly explained by low folate.
 This suggests that B-12 deficiency is not limited to the elderly and that macrocytic anemia is a poor indicator of B12 and folate deficiency.

-[The abstract is presented by Clara Plattel during The International Vitamin Conference / Copenhagen May 2016, hosted by the University of Copenhagen and Aarhus]
+[The abstract is presented during a oral presentation by Clara Plattel during The International Vitamin Conference / Copenhagen May 2016, hosted by the University of Copenhagen and Aarhus]